A density bound for triangle-free $4$-critical graphs: Properties of a minimum counterexample

 Now suppose $v(X) =3$.
 Note that by Lemma \ref{K4e}, $W$ contains two edge-disjoint kites that share at most one vertex.
 Thus $T^3(W \setminus X) \geq 1$.
-By the potential-extension lemma, we have $p(F') \leq 4 + 0 -6 +1$ which implies that $p(F') \leq -1$.
+By the Potential-Extension Lemma, we have $p(F') \leq 4 + 0 -6 +1$ which implies that $p(F') \leq -1$.
 By Lemma \ref{potentiallemma}, since $F' \subseteq G$, it follows that $F' = G$.
-Thus $G$ is obtained from $W$ by unidentifying $d$ into $x$ and $y$.
-Note as $x$ and $y$ have no common neighbours aside from $w$ and $z$, and every vertex in $G$ has degree at least three, $d$ has degree at least four in $W$.
+Thus $G$ is obtained from $W$ by unidentifying $x^{*}y$ into $x$ and $y$.
+Note that since $x$ and $y$ have no common neighbours aside from $w$ and $z$ and since every vertex in $G$ has degree at least three, $x^{*}y$ has degree at least four in $W$.
 First consider the case where $W = M$.
-Then $d$ is the unique vertex of degree four in $M$.
-As $G$ is obtained by unidentifying $d$ to $x$ and $y$, it follows that either $G$ is $3$-regular, in which case as $G \neq K_{4}$, $G$ is $3$-colourable by Brook's Theorem, or $G$ has a vertex of degree two, contradicting $4$-criticality.
+Then $x^{*}y$ is the unique vertex of degree $4$ in $M$.
+As $G$ is obtained by unidentifying $x^{*}y$ to $x$ and $y$, it follows that either $G$ has a vertex of degree at most $2$ (contradicting the fact that $G$ is $4$-critical), or that $G$ is $3$-regular.
+But if $G$ is $3$-regular, since $G \neq K_{4}$, we have that $G$ is $3$-colourable by Brook's Theorem.
 Hence $W \neq M$.
 Therefore by Lemma \ref{K4e}, $W$ contains two vertex-disjoint kites.
-As $G$ is obtained by unidentifying $d$, this implies that $G$ contains a kite.
-But note that both $w$ and $z$ have degree at least three in $W$, as $W$ is $4$-critical, and thus in $G$ after unidentifying, have degree at least four.
-But this contradicts our choice of $F$, as we picked $F$ to contain the largest number of vertices which are degree three in the $K_{4}-e$ and in $G$. \\ \textbf{Case 3: $W = W_{5}$.}\\ If $v(X) = 1$, then $G$ is an Ore composition of $K_{4}$ and $W_{5}$, a contradiction to Observation \ref{notorecomp}.
-If $v(X) \in \{2,3\}$, then by the potential-extension lemma we have $p(F') \leq 4 -1 -6+1$ which gives $p(F') \leq -2$.
-If $F' \subset G$, this contradicts Lemma \ref{potentiallemma}.
-If $F' = G$, this contradicts the assumption that $p(G) \geq -1.$\\ \textbf{Case 4: $W \in \mathcal{B}$.}\\ If $v(X) =1$, then $G$ is the Ore composition of $W$ and $K_{4}$, contradicting Observation \ref{notorecomp}.
-If $v(X) \in \{2,3\}$, then by the potential-extension lemma we have $p(F') \leq 4 -1 -6 +1$ which gives $p(F') \leq -2$.
-As in Case 3, this leads to a contradiction. \\ \textbf{Case 5: $W$ is $4$-Ore with $T^{3}(G) =3$.}\\ If $v(X) =1$, then $G$ is $4$-Ore, contradicting Observation \ref{not4ore}.
-If $v(X) =2$, then $p(F') \leq 4 -1 -7 + 2$ and $p(F') \leq -2$.
-As in Cases 3 and 4, this leads to a contradiction.
+Since $G$ is obtained by unidentifying $x^{*}y$, this implies that $G$ contains a kite.
+But note that since $W$ is $4$-critical, both $w$ and $z$ have degree at least three in $W$; and thus in $G$ after unidentifying $x^{*}y$, both $w$ and $z$ have degree at least four.
+But since $G$ contains a kite, this kite contradicts our choice of $F$, since we picked $F$ to contain the largest number of vertices which are degree $3$ in the $K_{4}-e$ subgraph and in $G$. \\ \textbf{Case 3: $W = W_{5}$.}\\ If $v(X) = 1$, then $G$ is an Ore composition of $K_{4}$ and $W_{5}$ (as this is a $4$-critical graph).
+Observe every split of $W_{5}$ contains at least one triangle avoiding at least one of $x$ or $y$, and further the deletion of any edge of $W_{5}$ leaves a triangle containing neither $x$ nor $y$.
+It follows that an Ore composition of $K_{4}$ and $W_{5}$ has $p(G) \leq -2$, which contradicts $G$ the fact that $p(G) \geq -1$.